Know Before You Borrow: Using Student Loans Responsibly

 If you have difficulty making your student loan payments after graduation, you have several options to avoid defaulting.
 If you have private loans, contact your lender immediately.
 Lenders are willing to work with you if you are honest about your situation and show willingness to work out a payment plan.
 For federal Stafford and Perkins loans, you can apply for deferment of payments if you are unemployed or experiencing economic hardship.
 When in deferment interest does not accrue on subsidized loans but does accrue on unsubsidized loans.
 Deferment is granted for up to one year at a time, and the total deferment available for economic hardship is three years.
 After that you must begin making payments again or apply for forbearance, which is granted if you are not eligible for deferment or have used your three year total deferment time.
 Forbearance, like deferment, is for intervals of up to one year and three years in total.
 In forbearance, interest accrues on both subsidized and unsubsidized loans, but no payments are required.
 Federal loans also have options for graduated repayment, income-based repayment or partial loan forgiveness if you work in public service.

 Another option to consider if you struggle with making your monthly payments is student loan consolidation.
-Consolidating loans from different lenders can help you stay organized because you combine all payments into one check each month.
+Consolidating loans from different lenders can help you with your budgeting and help you stay organized because you combine all payments into one check each month.
 It also changes a variable rate loan to a fixed rate for the remaining life of the loan and can lower your monthly payment by extending the length of repayment.
 However, like any loan, extending the repayment period will mean paying more in total, but if it means the difference between defaulting or eventually repaying the loan, paying more in interest is a fair tradeoff.
 Consolidation often means losing the grace period after graduation, so if you are still in school and want to consolidate, consider how long it may take you to find a job and if losing the grace period is worth the benefits of consolidation.

 If you file for bankruptcy, you are still responsible for repaying your student loans.
 Student loans may be discharged in rare circumstances in the “undue hardship” case; if you have demonstrated good faith efforts to repay the loan but doing so would prevent you from maintaining a minimal standard of living for an extended period of time.
 Getting student loans discharged this way is very difficult.
 The decision varies based on a judge’s view of “undue hardship” and primarily occurs in cases of permanent disability.